English 1130: Academic Writing

 Welcome to Academic Writing!
-This site contains all the information you need for the class, most of the texts, examples of analysis, etc. Initially, the site can be a bit overwhelming, yet if you read this page carefully you’ll get a good sense of where to find things.
-Also, because you know exactly what to read and prepare, you should be able to structure your time efficiently during the term.
+This site contains class information, assignments, texts, writing samples, etc. Initially, the site can be a bit overwhelming, yet if you read this page carefully you’ll get a good sense of where to find things.

-Look closely at the pages on essay structure and the samples of rhetorical analysis and evaluative analysis.
+Look closely at essay structure, at rhetorical analysis samples and at evaluation samples.
 I suggest returning to these pages before handing in a paper or doing the in-class essay.
-Pay attention to things such as how to connect thesis statements to topic sentences, how to integrate quotes, and how to make arguments rather than observations or assertions.
+Pay attention to things such as how to connect thesis statements to topic sentences, how to integrate quotes, and how to make arguments instead of observations or assertions.

 Because we’ll be examining material that includes musical and graphical elements, I’ve added several pages dealing with description of music and use of graphics.
 The latter includes samples of boardwork from previous literature classes, yet we’ll be doing similar boardwork in Academic Writing.